-1. Discuss your proposed preceptor and clinical site choices with the Program Lead or Course Instructor.
-If you need assistance in locating a preceptor site, please feel free to contact your course instructors or the Program Lead.

-- 2. Use a separate Preceptor Agreement Form for each preceptor and site you intend to utilize.
-For example, BSN-DNP: FNP students will likely have a different preceptor for NUR 471, 473, 475, and 477 and therefore would use a separate form for each of these clinical courses.
-A BSN-DNP: NLM student, however, may use the same preceptor for multiple semesters enrolled in NUR 425.
-If using the same preceptor over multiple semesters, indicate those dates on a single preceptor agreement form. - 3.
-Obtain the signature of the individual on the Preceptor Agreement form indicating his/her willingness to serve as your preceptor.
-Obtain the name and approval signature of the preceptor's supervisor, if applicable. - 4.
-Obtain the information from the preceptor or the office manager about the practice site, including the address, agency contact person to receive communications, phone numbers, and VERY IMPORTANTLY, the name of the person who is authorized to sign a contract for this preceptorship placement. - 5.
-Obtain the correct name of the affiliating agency for the preceptorship. - 6.
-Double check that all the information is complete, legible, and has correct spelling. - 7.
-The Instructional Experience Coordinator will forward the Preceptor Agreement Form to the appropriate Program Lead for review and approval. - 8.
-Once the Instructional Experience Coordinator has received feedback from the Program Lead that the preceptor is acceptable, the Instructional Experience Coordinator will do a license check on the preceptor and verify an affiliation agreement is in place for the clinical site.
+- 1. Discuss your proposed preceptor and clinical site choices with the Program Lead or Course Instructor.
+If you need assistance in locating a preceptor site, please feel free to contact your course instructors or the Program Lead. - 2.
+Use a separate Preceptor Agreement Form for each preceptor and site you intend to utilize.
+For example, FNP track students will likely have a different preceptor for NUR 471, 473, 475, and 477 and therefore would use a separate form for each of these clinical courses.
+An NLM track student, however, may use the same preceptor for multiple semesters enrolled in NUR 425.
+If using the same preceptor over multiple semesters and/or courses, indicate the semesters/courses on a single preceptor agreement form. - Obtain the information from the preceptor or the office manager about the practice site, including the address, agency contact person to receive communications, phone numbers, and VERY IMPORTANTLY, the name of the person who is authorized to sign a contract for this preceptorship placement. - 4.
+Communicate with your preceptor that the form is being sent to them via email.
+Ensure that they complete this form and include their RN licensure. - 5.
+Double check that all the information is accurate and complete.
+Forms submitted that do not include accurate information will delay the process. - 6.
+The Post-Licensure Advisor will review the form and approve it, if appropriate.
+The form will then go to MCN to review for affiliated agreements. - 7.
 If an affiliation agreement is not in place already between MCN and the clinical site, an agreement must be drafted and approved by legal entities at ISU and the clinical site.
-This agreement between entities can take several months so, it is important that students are tending to this process very early in their program.
-Once preceptor and affiliation agreement are in place, the Instructional Experience Coordinator will send an email to the student, the preceptor, and the Program Lead.
-STUDENTS MAY NOT ATTEND CLINICAL UNTIL THE APPROVAL EMAIL HAS BEEN RECEIVED. - 9.
+This agreement between entities can take several months so, it is important that students tend to this process very early in their program.
+Once preceptor and affiliation agreement are in place, the Post-Licensure advisor will notify the student by email.
+Post-Licensure advisor communicates with the program leads for any students unable to begin clinical hours.
+STUDENTS MAY NOT ATTEND CLINICAL UNTIL THE APPROVAL EMAIL HAS BEEN RECEIVED. - 8.
 Please comply with the due dates noted on the Preceptor Agreement form.
 These due dates are in place in effort to avoid clinical delays for the student.
 These are the absolute deadlines.
 Early submission is strongly encouraged.